November 7, 2019

 Recovery Revolution, Inc. (RRI) was created in June 2005 to serve the Slate Belt Region of Northampton County of Pennsylvania.
 This is a geographic area with a high need for our services, yet has traditionally lacked professional addiction treatment services.
 The Northampton County Slate Belt Region is very low on the economic scale and lacks public transportation options.
 The population could not afford to pay full prices for substance abuse services provided by for-profit organizations or be able to transport themselves to larger populated areas (such as Easton or Bethlehem) where other organizations exist.
 A viable and affordable alternative was needed and RRI was created to meet the community’s needs.
 RRI being a public charity non-profit organization is able to provide substance abuse services to a population that is most in need or is mandated to attend treatment.
 RRI meets this need both financially because fees are based on a sliding scale and locally because of little to no travel time.
 Our staff is highly dedicated to our mission and provides professional, ethical and client-driven service.
 We received our Federal IRS 501(c) 3 non-profit status on August 4, 2006.
 Recovery Revolution, Inc. is licensed as a Drug-Free Outpatient Facility by the Pennsylvania Department of Health (since November 2005) through the Division of Drug and Alcohol Program Licensure.
 This enables us to provide both outpatient treatment and intensive outpatient treatment to a maximum of 175 adolescents and adults (adolescents and adults are treated separately).
 We have also been approved for Partial Hospitalization by Program Licensing to serve 20 people at any given time.

 Recovery Revolution Inc. has a contract with Colonial Academy, Easton High School, Easton Academy, and Wilson High School to provide outpatient substance abuse treatment services directly during their school day.
 The schools do not provide funding for these services, however, they furnish a confidential place to provide quality treatment on-premise.
-These services have been a success due to the adolescent population in Northampton County having many barriers to treatment.
 One of the biggest barriers to adolescent treatment is transportation which the in-school program directly addresses these problems.
+The success of these services ——–is partly in services have been a success due to the adolescent population in Northampton County having many barriers to treatment.

-As stated above, RRI provides outpatient drug and alcohol school-based services for several schools in Northampton County during the school year of 2017-2018.
+As stated above, RRI provides outpatient drug and alcohol services for several schools in Northampton County during the school year of 2018-2019.
 We were able to provide services to adolescents to include assessments, individual and group therapy as needed throughout the school year.
 We offer these services during school hours so that adolescents can access the drug and alcohol treatment that they need.
-Recovery Revolution saw an average of 100 students throughout this fiscal year for outpatient services.
+Recovery Revolution saw an average of 120 students throughout this fiscal year for outpatient services.

 Recovery Revolution is anticipating an exciting upcoming fiscal year due to our plans for expanding services to places of need, hiring new staff members, creating a larger awareness regarding addiction and recovery in the community all the while providing quality treatment to the population we serve.